 If You Have “False Bad Credit”

 If someone else's charges are reflected in your credit report, especially in the case of ex-spouses, then you will need to contact the appropriate credit agency to get those charges removed.
 You will almost certainly need to prove that you do not have any connection to the transactions shown (a divorce certificate, for example).
 In order to dispute charges on your credit report you can contact the dispute resolution service of credit agencies at the following links:

 If you think that fraud has occurred, that someone has, for instance, been taking out credit cards in your name, then again, you'll need to report this to the appropriate credit agencies.
 Simply use the links in the paragraph above to do this.

 Again, you will probably need to prove yourself.
 However, once this is done, the credit agency can then put a warning against your name with CIFAS (a fraud prevention service).
 This should mean that the fraudulent charges no longer count against you when applying for credit, but do be aware that companies may take longer to approve credit (since they'll need to contact CIFAS for a full report), or they may ask you for further information before approval.

 If There is Missing Information

 Missing or incorrect information is easily dealt with.
-Again, all you’ll need to do is contact the appropriate credit agency to change what needs to be changed.
+Again, all you'll need to do is contact the appropriate credit agency to change what needs to be changed.
 Use any of the above links in order to do that.
-If you are not signed onto the electoral roll for the UK and you are eligible to vote, then signing up is simple and takes only few minutes.
+If you are not signed onto the electoral roll for the UK and you are eligible to vote, then signing up is simple and takes only a few minutes.
 You can sign up here, and your credit rating should improve (since being on the electoral roll is seen as evidence that you are who you say you are, therefore lowers lending risk).

 Can I Do Anything BEFORE My Credit Improves?